-PBMCs were stimulated by HBV core or S peptide pools, respectively.
-After 10 d in vitro expansion, virus-specific T cell responses were determined through detecting the frequency of T cells-producing IFN-γ or IL-2.
-In response to core peptide pool, IFN-γ and IL-2 production by CD4+, CD8+ and CD3+ T cells was significantly increased in IC phase than those in other phases (Figure 5A-D).
-The positive responses of IFN-γ and IL-2 in both CD4+ and CD8+ T cells were significantly higher in IC phase than those in IA and ENEG phases, and positive response of CD8+ T cells-producing IFN-γ was significantly higher in IC phase than that in IA phase (Figure 5E).
-In response to S peptide pool (Figure 5F-I), IFN-γ production by CD8+ and CD3+ T cells was significantly increased in IC phase than those in other phases.
-IFN-γ production by CD4+ T cells was significantly increased in IC phase than those in IA and ENEG phases.
-IL-2 production by CD4+, CD8+ and CD3+ T cells didn’t differ markedly across four phases.
-In addition, the positive response of CD8+ T cells-producing IFN-γ was higher in IC phase than that in ENEG phase.
+PBMCs were stimulated by HBV core or S peptide pools.
+After 10 d in vitro expansion, virus-specific T cell responses were determined by detecting the frequency of T cells producing IFN-γ or IL-2.
+In response to the core peptide pool, IFN-γ and IL-2 production by CD4+, CD8+ and CD3+ T cells significantly increased in the IC phase than in other phases (Figure 5A-D).
+The positive responses of IFN-γ and IL-2 in both CD4+ and CD8+ T cells were significantly higher in the IC phase than in the IA and ENEG phases, and the positive response of CD8+ T cells producing IFN-γ was significantly higher in the IC phase than in the IA phase (Figure 5E).
+In response to the S peptide pool (Figure 5F-I), IFN-γ production by CD8+ and CD3+ T cells was significantly increased in the IC phase than those in other phases.
+IFN-γ production by CD4+ T cells was significantly increased in the IC phase than in the IA and ENEG phases.
+IL-2 production by CD4+, CD8+ and CD3+ T cells did not significantly differ across the four phases.
+In addition, the positive response of CD8+ T cells-producing IFN-γ was higher in the IC phase than in the ENEG phase.

-Longitudinal analysis of NK and T cell responses in representative individuals who experienced the transition from one phase to another
+Longitudinal analysis of NK and T cell responses in representative individuals who transitioned between disease phases

-We also identified several individuals who experienced the transition from one phase to another.
-As shown in Figure 6, IFN-γ production from NK and global-T cells was relatively stable in a patient transiting from IT to IA phase, and the frequency of CD3+ T cells-producing IFN-γ in response to core or S peptide pools remained low.
-In contrast, core and S-specific T cell responses was improved in a patient who experienced the spontaneous HBeAg clearance (from IA to IC phase).
+We identified several individuals who transitioned from one disease phase to another.
+As shown in Figure 6, IFN-γ production from NK and global-T cells was relatively stable in a patient that transitioned from the IT to IA phase, and the frequency of CD3+ T cells-producing IFN-γ in response to the core or S peptide pool remained low.
+In contrast, core and S-specific T cell responses improved in a patient who experienced spontaneous HBeAg clearance (from IA to IC phase).
 When virus reactivation occurred (from IC to ENEG phase), NK cell IFN-γ production and HBV-specific T cell responses were prominently inhibited, but IFN-γ production from global T cells was enhanced.
-These longitudinal findings were consistent with the results from cross-sectional analysis.
+These longitudinal findings were consistent with results from the cross-sectional analysis.

 DISCUSSION

-Chronic HBV infection is a dynamic state of the complex equilibrium among virus, hepatocytes and host immune cells[13].
-In previous reports and this study[4,17], the levels of serum HBsAg, HBV-DNA and intrahepatic cccDNA differ markedly across four phases.
+Chronic HBV infection is a dynamic state of complex equilibrium among virus, hepatocytes and host immune cells[13].
+In previous reports and this study[4,17], the levels of serum HBsAg, HBV-DNA and intrahepatic cccDNA markedly differ across four phases.
 In accordance with this, our study further emphasized the distinct immune response pattern in different clinical phases.